Clubhouse (app)

-Clubhouse is a social audio app for iOS and Android.
+Clubhouse is an American social audio app for iOS and Android developed by Alpha Exploration Co. that enables users to participate in real-time, audio-only communication within virtual "rooms".
+Launched in March 2020 by Paul Davison and Rohan Seth, the platform is characterized by its "drop-in" nature, where users can join live discussions on a wide range of topics as either listeners or speakers.

-Clubhouse inspired competitor products from Meta, Twitter through Twitter Spaces, and Spotify with a product called Greenroom.
+The application gained attention in early 2021, operating on an invite-only model and featuring appearances from public figures such as Elon Musk, Oprah Winfrey, and Mark Zuckerberg.
+During this period, Clubhouse reached a reported valuation of approximately $4 billion and contributed to the expansion of similar social audio features like Twitter Spaces and Spotify Greenroom.
+The app later expanded to Android in May 2021 and removed its waitlist in July 2021, opening access to the general public.

 History

 Clubhouse began as an invite only social media startup by Paul Davison and Rohan Seth in Fall 2019.
 Originally designed for podcasts with the name Talkshow, the app was rebranded as "Clubhouse" and officially released for the iOS operating system in March 2020 and as of May 2021 the Android systems as well.
 Clubhouse was valued at $100 million after receiving funding from notable angel investors.
 These investors included Ryan Hoover (Founder, Product Hunt), Balaji Srinivasan (Former CTO, Coinbase), James Beshara (Co-Founder, Tilt.com), and several venture capitalists, including a $12 million Series A investment from the venture capital firm, Andreessen Horowitz, in May 2020.

 The app gained popularity in the early months of the COVID-19 pandemic.
 It had 600,000 registered users by December 2020.
 In January 2021, CEO Paul Davison announced that the active weekly user base on the app consisted of approximately 2 million individuals.
 The company announced that it would start working on an Android version of the app.
 In that month, the app became widely used in Germany when German podcast hosts Philipp Klöckner and Philipp Gloeckler began an invite-chain over a Telegram group.
 It brought German influencers, journalists, and politicians to the platform.
 Clubhouse raised their Series B at a $1 billion valuation.

 On February 1, 2021, Clubhouse had an estimated 3.5 million downloads on a global level which grew rapidly to 8.1 million downloads by February 15.
 This significant growth in popularity was because celebrities such as Elon Musk and Mark Zuckerberg made appearances on the app.
 In the same month, Clubhouse hired an Android Software Developer.
 A year after the app's release, the number of weekly active users was greater than 10 million, but the user base declined 21% during three weeks from late February to early March.
 This decline was reportedly caused by a decrease in the number of Clubhouse users after its initial release.
 During its initial roll out, the app was accessible only by invitation, and invitation codes on eBay were selling at up to $400.